Why you need a 30 60 90 day plan

 This is an excellent habit to get into anyway because it's so easy to be distracted by what's urgent at the expense of what's important.
 Setting milestone goals keeps you focused on your professional development, continuous improvement and ensures you'll have an outstanding record of achievement to showcase to your leaders and recruiters!

-30 Days: Meet, learn and understand
+1 to 30 days: meet, learn and understand

 Your goal in the first 30 days is to become as independent as possible and prioritise stability for your clients and your internal teams.
 Meet critical stakeholders, learn as much as you can and understand the priorities of your organisation and your new clients.